CQCL/hugr/specification/hugr.md

         replacement appends to the list (or creates a new list if `Replaced` doesn't yet exist);

-  - to the root (module) node of Γ, attach metadata capturing a serialization of the replacement (both the set of nodes replaced and its replacement):
+  - to the root node of Γ, attach metadata capturing a serialization of the replacement (both the set of nodes replaced and its replacement):

       - `History: {Replacements: [...]}`